-On the plot above, we can see how many reads were sequenced per sample (pairs considered), how many reads were mappable, unique and of high quality and how many reads passed all quality controls and are thus useful for further analysis (pairs used).
+On the plot above, we can see how many reads were sequenced per sample (Sequenced reads), how many reads were mappable, unique and of high quality and how many reads passed all quality controls and are thus useful for further analysis (Hi-C contacts).
 All quality controls used for read filtering are explained below.

 The figure above contains the fraction of reads with respect to the total number of reads that did not map, that have a low quality score or that didn’t map uniquely to the genome.
-In our example we can see that Sample 3 has the highest fraction of pairs used.
+In our example we can see that Sample 3 has the highest fraction of Hi-C contacts.
 We explain the differences between the three samples on the plot below.

 This figure contains the fraction of read pairs (with respect to mappable and unique reads) that were discarded when building the Hi-C matrix.
 You can find the description of each category below:

 Dangling ends: reads that start with the restriction site and constitute reads that were digested but not ligated.
-Sample 1 in our example has a high fraction of dangling ends (and thus a low proportion of pairs used).
+Sample 1 in our example has a high fraction of dangling ends (and thus a low proportion of Hi-C contacts).
 Reasons for this can be inefficient ligation or insufficient removal of danging ends during samples preparation.

 Duplicated pairs: reads that have the same sequence due to PCR amplification.
 For example, Sample 2 was amplified too much and thus has a very high fraction of duplicated pairs.